MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 1. Under **Configuration profiles**, select **Create Profile**.

    This profile is needed for Big Sur (11) or later.
-It is ignored on older versions of macOS, because they use the kernel extension.
+It's ignored on older versions of macOS, because they use the kernel extension.

 1. On the **Policies** tab, select **Create** > **New Policy**.